The best Wacom tablet in 2025: pick the right Wacom graphics tablet for you

 The Wacom Intuos Pro Paper tablets don’t just allow you to draw digitally.
 You can also place a piece of paper directly on the screen, draw on this with a real ink pen, and the device will translate your drawing into a digital one.
 Smart, huh?
 You get all the tools you need for this in the pack, including a finetip pen, paper clip, accessory case, 10 A5 paper sheets, and three finetip ink refills.

-The above specs detail the medium-sized device, but this is also available to purchase in a large size.
+The above specs detail the medium-sized device, and there's also a larger version for those who want more drawing area.
 This Wacom Intuos Pro Paper large tablet comes with the exact same tech and accessories as its smaller sibling, except the 10 paper sheets are A4 size rather than A5.

 Dimensions: 379 x 638 x 31 mm (14.9 x 25.1 x 1.2 in)